Boeing 727: Design

 Nosewheel brakes were available as an option to reduce braking distance on landing, which provided reduction in braking distances of up to 150 m.

 The 727 proved to be such a reliable and versatile airliner that it came to form the core of many startup airlines' fleets.
 The 727 was successful with airlines worldwide partly because it could use smaller runways while still flying medium-range routes.
 This allowed airlines to carry passengers from cities with large populations, but smaller airports to worldwide tourist destinations.
 One of the features that gave the 727 its ability to land on shorter runways was its clean wing design.
-With no wing-mounted engines, leading-edge devices (Krueger, or hinged, flaps on the inner wing and extendable leading edge slats out to the wingtip) and trailing-edge lift enhancement equipment (triple-slotted, fowler flaps) could be used on the entire wing.
+With no wing-mounted engines, leading-edge devices (Krueger, or hinged, flaps on the inner wing and extendable leading edge slats out to the wingtip) and trailing-edge lift enhancement equipment (triple-slotted, Fowler flaps) could be used on the entire wing.
 Together, these high-lift devices produced a maximum wing lift coefficient of 3.0 (based on the flap-retracted wing area).
-The 727 was stable at very low speeds compared to other early jets, but some domestic carriers learned after review of various accidents that the 40-degree flap setting could result in a higher-than-desired sink rate or a stall on final approach.
+The 727 was stable at very low speeds compared to other early jets, but some domestic carriers learned after review of various accidents that the 40° flap setting could result in a higher-than-desired sink rate or a stall on final approach.
 These carriers' Pilots' Operation Handbooks disallowed using more than 30° of flaps on the 727, even going so far as installing plates on the flap lever slot to prevent selection of more than 30° of flaps.